 Do Spot Cleaning for Stains

 Moving on, you’ll need to deal with stains and discoloured spots.
-The goal here is to keep this step limited to the problem areas only with the least amount of spreading possible.
-If you suspect that the stain is caused by blood, you’ll need to do a spot cleaning with hydrogen peroxide.
+The goal is to limit this step to the problem areas with the least spreading possible.
+If you suspect the stain is caused by blood, you’ll need to clean the spot with hydrogen peroxide.
 Let it sit for a few minutes, then scrub.
 On the other hand, regular detergent is enough for urine and sweat stains.
 Mix some detergent with water in a spray bottle and target the yellow areas.
-Let the mixture sit for 20-30 minutes before scrubbing with a sponge.
+Let the mixture sit for 20-30 minutes before scrubbing it with a sponge.

 You’ll still need to deal with the lingering scent, but we’ll get to that in a minute!

 Use Enzyme-Based Cleaners